{

 Vue Applications is running localhost:8080

-The link tag includes in the head section of public/index.html.
+The link tag is included in the head section of public/index.html.

 In the App.vue file, include below styles font-family: Montserrat in the style section